AlanSoto31/telos-book-store/README.md

 1. Go inside the project folder: `cd telos-book-store`.
 2. Install dependencies: `bundle install`.
 3. Migrate the database: `rails db:migrate`.
-4. Fill the tables: `rails db:sedd`.
+4. Fill the tables: `rails db:seed`.
 5. Start the application: `rails s`.
 6. Open `http://localhost:3000/` in the browser of your preference.
 7. Stop the application: `ctrl + c`